dawarich-app/site/docs/getting-started/import-existing-data.md

 :::note

 Importing process also starts reverse geocoding process for each point imported.
 This process can take a while, depending on the number of points imported.
-For mor info on reverse geocoding, refer to [Reverse geocoding tutorial](./reverse-geocoding).
+For more info on reverse geocoding, refer to the [Reverse geocoding guide](/docs/self-hosting/configuration/reverse-geocoding).

 :::